skyhawksecurity/automated-response/README.md

 ##### Option 2 - CWP Native Test
 It is recommended to perform the synthetic test first before attempting a CWP native test.
 1. Temporarily set the `CwpScoreFilter` parameter to `4,5,6,7,8,9,10`
-1. Login to an AWS account that is already protected by Radware CWP with [automated response](#radware-cwp-setup).
+1. Login to an AWS account that is already protected by Skyhawk Security SYN with [automated response](#skyhawk-security-syn-setup).
 1. Create a test S3 bucket and set the bucket policy to allow public acess.
 You should see Public warnings in the AWS console.
 This will trigger CWP and push a *WarningEntity* payload.
 1. Validate the Lambda function logs and the results in S3.
 1. Reset the `CwpScoreFilter` parameter to the desired value (e.g. `7,8,9,10`)